IceAsteroid/fixed-pitch-whitespace-mode/README.md

 cases as my daily driver.

 ## Compatibility & Performance
-Works well among different themes, as some themes for org-mode doesn't fontify the source block headers into variable-pitch, but some do.
+Works well among different themes, as some themes for org-mode do not fontify the source block headers into variable-pitch, but some do.
 The mode refontifies via `jit-lock` by checking the leading whitepsaces of each line are in fixed-pitch or not, if not, refontifies them.
 Instead of checking whether a line is in a org block that is displayed in fixed-pitch or not, which is significantly more inefficient.

-The code is optimized with performance is mind, which elimites any unnecessary overhad as much as possible.
+The code is optimized with performance is mind, which elimites unnecessary overhad as much as possible.

-The tab-character-included buffers and non-tab-inlucded buffers are differentiated underlyingly to search & refontify for, so a buffer if tested is without tabs in it & `indent-tabs-mode` turned on, it's gonna be slightly faster, though not noticable and all for enormous large buffers.
+The tab-character-included buffers and non-tab-inlucded buffers are differentiated underlyingly to search and refontify for, so a buffer if tested is without tabs in it and `indent-tabs-mode` turned on, it's gonna be slightly faster, though not noticable and all for enormous large buffers.

-Toggling `indent-tabs-mode` triggers a re-testing for tabs & non-tabs as set in `indent-tabs-mode-hook`.
+Toggling `indent-tabs-mode` triggers a re-testing for tabs and non-tabs as set in `indent-tabs-mode-hook`.

 ## About the global & local modes in this package
-This package provides both the local & global modes, the local mode `fixed-pitch-whitespace-local-mode` can be turned on specifically for a buffer, that doesn't differentiate whether it's a `variable-pitch-mode` enabled buffer or not, use with care.
+This package provides both the local & global modes, the local mode `fixed-pitch-whitespace-local-mode` can be turned on specifically for a buffer, that does not differentiate whether it's a `variable-pitch-mode` enabled buffer.
+(Use with care as some buffers witout `variable-pitch-mode` may behave weirdly) or not, use with care.
 The global mode `fixed-pitch-whitespace-global-mode` can be turned on, which enables the mode for buffers that has `variable-pitch-mode` enabled.